Table of Contents

 A National Guard member emailed and asked:

-I have a few quick questions for any of the military folks out there regarding a National Guard retirement.
-I’m sitting at nearly a decade years in the Army National Guard with around 1900 retirement points.
-I have a couple of months left where I have to make the decision to either resign, transfer to the IRR, or stay in a drill billet.
+I have a few quick questions for any military folks out there regarding a National Guard retirement.
+I’m sitting at nearly a decade in the Army National Guard with around 1900 retirement points.
+I have a few months left before deciding to resign, transfer to the IRR, or stay in a drill billet.

 Is it worth staying in the IRR for another 10 years to earn a military retirement?